We’re committed to building flood resilient communities

 The study area includes suburbs such as Wallsend, Jesmond, Fletcher, Beresfield, Thornton, Woodberry, Millers Forest and Black Hill.

-We want to hear from residents, businesses and community groups with experiences of flooding and knowledge of historical flood events to improve the accuracy and reliability of the flood study.
+We asked you to share your experiences with flooding and knowledge of historical flood events to improve the accuracy and reliability of the flood study.
+Thanks to everyone who participated by completing the survey, or adding to the interactive map on this page.

 Your responses will help inform how we plan for and prepare for flood events to reduce the risk to life and property.
 The outcomes of the flood study will also be shared with emergency services to improve emergency planning and response.